 Ways to Make Money Online

-Fill Out Surveys - Many sites pay consumers to complete surveys, which might take anywhere from a few minutes to more than an hour and usually pay in cash or product credits based on the time invested.
+Many sites pay consumers to complete surveys, which might take anywhere from a few minutes to more than an hour and usually pay in cash or product credits based on the time invested.

-- Crowdology pays in cash through PayPal, anywhere from $.40 to $10 per survey completed, but most commonly within the $.50 -$2.50 range.
+- Crowdology pays in cash through PayPal, anywhere from 40 cents to $10 or more per survey completed, but most commonly within the 50-cents-to-$2.50 range.

 - iBotta is a free app that gives you small cash rebates, which can still add up to a lot, on name and store brand grocery staples, plus “team” rebate bonuses when you reach certain saving goals in set time periods.